 Small means personal, and personal means engaged.
-Students will have friends, across the grades and will be truly seen, heard and understood by the faculty.
+Students will have friends across the grades, and will be truly seen, heard and understood by the faculty.
 Class sizes will be purposely small so as to engage in the meaningful curriculum in a deeper way.
 A smaller class has the flexibility to travel to caves on the Niagara Escarpment (Geography), to sail on Lake Ontario (Physical Education), and to create the clubs and sports teams that are compatible with their interests.

-You are more than you think you are.
 Students will experience scientific phenomena and sing together; act in plays and design a robot; the musician will meet the mathematician every day.
 Every student will engage with every discipline.
 The Waldorf high school experience will awaken the breadth and depth of a variety of capacities.
 With the integrated and arts-infused curriculum, our students will amaze themselves by their creative competency.

 Waldorf teachers are drawn to the unique nature of the Waldorf curriculum and teaching methods.
-Highly motivated and trained to deliver experiential and inspiring educational lessons, this faculty will be guides to young people, and stand with the students as class advisors, counsellors and trip leaders.
+Highly motivated and trained to deliver experiential and inspiring educational lessons.
+Our faculty stand with the students as class advisors, counsellors and trip leaders.
 Life long bonds are formed between the faculty and their students.

-Our education meets the students where they are.
-Students who enter grade 9 seek analytical thought and academic rigor, yet often see the world in black-and-white.
-In the Humanities, they will study Comedy and Tragedy and black and white drawing in Fine Arts.
-Through the curriculum, our students will explore these polarities which mirror the physical and emotional changes that occur at this stage of adolescence.
+For example, students who enter grade 9 seek analytical thought and academic rigor, yet often see the world in black-and-white.
+Therefore in Humanities, grade 9 students will study Comedy and Tragedy and black and white drawing in Fine Arts.
+Grade 9 students explore these polarities which mirror the physical and emotional changes that occur at this stage of adolescence.

 A Fine Balance

-The core of the curriculum will be delivered in daily 1.5-hour Morning Lessons, taught in rotating blocks lasting three to four weeks.
+The core of the curriculum is delivered in daily 1.5-hour Morning Lessons, taught in rotating blocks lasting three to four weeks.
 This intense engagement with a topic, both artistically and academically, enlivens the classroom experience and allows the students to discover and develop a deep understanding of fundamental concepts.
 Direct source material often replaces textbooks, and this format of study encourages debate and discussion.